CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 - [x] Train a tiny model on Imagenet to verify the feasibility.
 - [x] Modify the open source MXNet FLOP calculator to support BN
 - [x] Verify that this repo's implementation shares the same # parameters and # FLOPs with the official one.
+- [x] Add SE in the model (on/off can be controlled by --use-se)
+- [x] Add MobileNetV3 style last conv (on/off can be controlled by --last-conv-after-pooling)
 - [ ] **In progress:** Train the official fixed architecture model on Imagenet
 - [ ] **In progress:** Train the official uniform selection supernet model on Imagenet
     - [x] Seems like training with random block & channel selection from scratch is hard to converge, add --use-all-blocks, --use-all-channels and --epoch-start-cs options for the supernet training.
+    - [ ] Train the supernet with --use-se and --last-conv-after-pooling
 - [ ] **In progress:** Build the evolution algorithm to search within the pretrained supernet model.
     - [x] Build random search
     - [x] update BN before calculating the validation accuracy for each choice